-(c) Demonstrate that procedures for review of development permit applications will be based on the integrated plans and environmental analysis;

-(d) Include mechanisms to monitor the consequences of growth as it occurs in the plan area and to use the resulting data to update the plan, policy, or implementing mechanisms and associated environmental analysis;

-(e) Demonstrate substantial progress towards compliance with the requirements of this chapter.
-A county or city that is more than six months out of compliance with a requirement of this chapter is deemed not to be making substantial progress compliance; and private sector.

-(f) Provide local funding, which include financial participation by participation by the (a) Financial sector, public/private private or a partnering approach;

-(4) In awarding grants or loans, t.he department shall give preference to proposals that include one or more of the following elements:

-(b) Identification and monitoring of system capacities for elements of the built environment, and to the extent appropriate, of the natural environment;

-(c) Coordination with state, federal, and

-tribal governments in project review;

-(d) Furtherance of important objectives related to economic development, protection of areas of statewide protection of areas of statewide significance, and siting of essential public facilities;

-(e) Programs to improve the efficiency and effectiveness of the permitting process greater reliance on integrated plans and prospective environmental analysis;

-(f) Programs for effective citizen and neighborhood involvement that contribute to greater likelihood that planning decisions can be implemented with community support;

-(g) Programs to identify environmental impacts and establish mitigation measures that provide effective means to satisfy concurrency requirements and establish project consistency with the plans; or

-(h) Environmental review that addresses the impacts of increased density or intensity of comprehensive plans, subarea plans, or receiving areas designated by a city or town under the regional transfer of development rights program in chapter 43.362 loans under this section.

-(5) If the local funding includes funding provided by other state functional planning programs, including open space planning and watershed or basin planning, the functional plan shall be integrated into and be consistent with the comprehensive plan.

-(6) State agencies shall work with grant or loan recipients to facilitate state and local project review processes that will implement the projects receiving grants or

-(7) (a) Subject to the availability of amounts appropriated to the growth management planning and environmental review fund established in RCW 36.70A.490, the department may:

-(i) Award grants to cities to facilitate transit-oriented development consistent with subsection (8) of this section.
+- will be based on the integrated plans and environmental analysis; - (d) Include mechanisms to monitor the consequences of growth as it occurs in the plan area and to use the resulting data to update the plan, policy, or implementing mechanisms and associated environmental analysis; - (e) Demonstrate substantial progress towards compliance with the requirements of this chapter.
+A county or city that is more than six months out of compliance with a requirement of this chapter is deemed not to be making substantial progress towards compliance; and - (f) Provide local funding, which may include financial participation by the private sector. - (4) In awarding grants or loans, the department shall give preference to proposals that include one or more of the following elements: - (a) Financial participation by the private sector, or a public/private partnering approach; - (b) Identification and monitoring of system capacities for elements of the built environment, and to the extent appropriate, of the natural environment; - (c) Coordination with state, federal, and tribal governments in project review; - (d) Furtherance of important state objectives related to economic development, protection of areas of statewide - significance, and siting of essential public facilities; - (e) Programs to improve the efficiency and effectiveness of the permitting process by greater reliance on integrated plans and prospective environmental analysis; - (f) Programs for effective citizen and neighborhood involvement that contribute to greater likelihood that planning decisions can be implemented with community support; - (g) Programs to identify environmental impacts and establish mitigation measures that provide effective means to satisfy concurrency requirements and establish project consistency with the plans; or - (h) Environmental review that addresses the impacts of increased density or intensity of comprehensive plans, subarea plans, or receiving areas designated by a city or town under the regional transfer of development rights program in chapter 43.362 - (5) If the local funding includes funding provided by other state functional planning programs, including open space planning and watershed or basin planning, the functional plan shall be integrated into and be consistent with the comprehensive plan. - (6) State agencies shall work with grant or loan recipients to facilitate state and local project review processes that will implement the projects receiving grants or loans under this section. - (7)(a) Subject to the availability of amounts appropriated to the growth management planning and environmental review fund established in RCW 36.70A.490, the department may: - (i) Award grants to cities to facilitate transit-oriented development consistent with subsection (8) of this section.
 Cities may use such grants to pay for the costs